RandySiren/cp476-project/proposal.md

 # CP476 Project: Internet Discussion Board

-## Project Proposal Template

 Mandeep Sran, Min-Ho Choi, Tala Abua

 2021-03-22

 ## 1. Introduction

 The Internet Discussion Board (called IDB from here on out) is a web application written in ReactJS, NodeJS, ExpressJS and MongoDB providing users an opportunity to interact with one another.
-The app aims to provide anyone who be re-used and setup with their own database/server to host and create their own discussion board as a general all in one use template.
-Simplicity and lightweight yet nice to look at is the aim of the final product.
+The app aims to provide anyone who be re-used and setup with their own database/server to host and create their own discussion board as a general all-in-one use template.
+Simple, lightweight, yet nice to look at is the aim of the final product.

 ## 2. Problem Solving and Algorithms

-The IDB will be broken up into problems categorized under Database, Backend Architechture and Design
+The IDB will be broken up into problems categorized under Database, Backend Architechture and Design.

-Database: Storing users, storing posts of users, relationally storing which post has which subcomments, user data
+Database: Storing users, storing posts of users, relationally storing which post has which subcomments, user data.

-Backend Architechture: REST endpoints and organization of CRUD operations, how to move around our data for each user efficiently without loading everything, deploying backend
+Backend Architechture: REST endpoints and organization of CRUD operations, how to move around our data for each user efficiently without loading everything, deploying backend.

 Design: A clean and simple design for any devices which also looks pleasing.